 Despite numerous public campaigns to discourage and eliminate drug abuse, illicit drug abuse remains a prevalent global issue.
 Drug abuse crosses all social, economic, racial, and cultural boundaries.
-The devastating impact that drug abuse causes in terms of physical and psychologic suffering on individuals and families is immense.
-In the past decade, the abuse of methamphetamine has increased in incidence and has left a trail of destruction.
-In 2016, the National Institute on Drug Abuse reported that more than 16 million Americans 12 years of age and older had used methamphetamine at least once and that more than 1.2 million were current users [75].
-The average age of the new user is 25.6 years [75; 76].
-Nationwide treatment admissions for methamphetamine use disorder dropped slightly, from 8.1% in 2005 to 7% in 2015 [77].
-Emergency department admissions for methamphetamine abuse also declined, from 132,576 visits in 2004 to 103,000 visits in 2011 [76].
-Despite the national trends showing declines, abuse remains noteworthy in Hawaii, the West Coast, and parts of the Midwest [76].
+The devastating impact that methamphetamine abuse causes in terms of physical and psychological suffering on individuals and families is immense.
+In 2023, the National Institute on Drug Abuse reported that more than 2.6 million Americans 12 years of age and older had used methamphetamine at least once [75].
+In addition to being highly addictive, methamphetamine can cause aggression, psychosis, dental problems, malnutrition, and cardiovascular and respiratory damage, and it also puts users at increased risk of contracting infectious diseases such as HIV and hepatitis [76].